Tellusant/docs/articles-posts/predictive-model-evaluation-framework.md

 ## Comments

-The most important part of the modelling effort is to have the right higher-level cognitive choices laid out:
+The most important part of the modelling effort is to have the correct higher-level cognitive choices laid out:

 **1.1 Objectives**
 The first aspect of objectives is whether the model is strategic horizons (3-, 5-, 10-years out) or for near-term operational or even tactical uses (0-18 months out).
 Or perhaps it is a geographic model (cross-sectional).
 These three uses lead to completetly different modeling choices.